dcnieho/GlassesViewer/README.md

 mouse:
 - can drag the time indicator (red line in data axes) with left mouse button. `escape` key cancels this action.
-- dragging with right mouse button (or left mouse button + `cnrl`) moves the visible data in the window
+- dragging with right mouse button (or left mouse button + `ctrl`) moves the visible data in the window
 - double-click on data axis sets time to clicked time
-- using mouse scrollwheel when on data axis has two functions:
+- using mouse scrollwheel when the pointer is on a data axis has two functions:
   1. if holding down `ctrl`, the time window is zoomed along the cursor position
   2. if holding down `shift`, the value range of the vertical axis is zoomed along the cursor position

 # TODOs
+- user own json decoder function (or get from mathworks FEX), so we can support matlab version a little older than what i do currently
 - progress bar when loading in data Tobii data (not linear time but can indicate steps completed or so)
 - support for viewing data from other systems (e.g. SMI glasses)
 - make fancier file picker (see undocumentedmatlab example at